Counseling and Psychological Services

 Parents and family may consult with our counselors by phone or visit our office whenever they have a concern about the well-being of their student at St. Cloud State University.
 As consultants, our role is to help you think through your options and, if desired, make suggestions for you to consider.

 You do need to know that we do not contact students and intervene based on consultation with you.
-We can help you decide how to proceed, whether that is to do nothing for now, talk with your student about your concerns, or contact the Department of Student Life and Development for their assistance.
+We can help you decide how to proceed, whether that is to do nothing for now, talk with your student about your concerns, or contact the Division of Student Affairs for their assistance.

 Some situations in which parents and family might contact us for consultation about a student include: